TheNumbat/thenumbat.github.io/cmu.md

 - 80-150: Nature of Reason
     - Pretty useless, don't take this.
 Minimal work, though.

-**Workload:** probably moderate, but felt quite heavy due to living situation &amp; not sleeping enough
+**Workload:** probably moderate, but often felt heavy due to living situation stress &amp; not sleeping enough

 **Notes:** I really hated living in a dorm...

 ## Summer 2019
 - NVIDIA: 3D graphics software intern
     - I talked to their recruiters at one of the career fairs, but I don't think that turned into anything.
 I just applied online and interviewed for the position.
-    - This was the only internship offer I received, which was highly unusual because NVIDIA mostly hires juniors and sophomores.
+    - This was the only internship offer I received, which was unusual because NVIDIA mostly hires juniors and sophomores.
     - The position turned out to be kind of boring for me; I got to work on some interesting GPU performance metrics, but it alternated between being too much high level build-service-benchmark-gluing and too much low level hardware stuff, as opposed to working on actual graphics software.
     - Two particularly memorable parts were touring their silicon failure analysis lab and visiting the house of Jensen Huang.
-    - I don't want to be a software engineer, although it paid a lot.

 ## Fall 2019
 - 15-210: Parallel and Sequential Data Structures and Algorithms